Fortran

 There are 5 built-in data types in Fortran:

-– for text datalogical
+• character – for text data

-– for data that represent boolean (true or false) valuesBefore we can use a variable, we must declare it; this tells the compiler the variable type and any other variable attributes.
+Before we can use a variable, we must declare it; this tells the compiler the variable type and any other variable attributes.

 Note: Fortran is a statically typed language which means the type of each variable is fixed when the program is compiled - variable types cannot change while the program is running.